atbcb/usab-uswds/_prowag/technical.md

 Flangeway gaps shall comply with R302.6.4.2.

-###### R302.6.4.2.1 Flangeway Gaps at Tracks *Subject to FRA Safety Regulations
+###### R302.6.4.2.1 Flangeway Gaps at Tracks Subject to FRA Safety Regulations

 At *pedestrian* at-grade rail crossings that cross tracks that are subject to safety regulations at 49 CFR part 213, issued by the Federal Railroad Administration, flangeway gaps shall be 3 inches (75 mm) wide maximum.

-###### R302.6.4.2.2 Flangeway Gaps at Tracks *Not Subject to FRA Safety Regulations*
+###### R302.6.4.2.2 Flangeway Gaps at Tracks _Not_ Subject to FRA Safety Regulations
-At *pedestrian* at-grade rail crossings that cross tracks that are not subject to safety regulations at 49 CFR part 213, issued by the Federal Railroad Administration, flangeway gaps shall be 2 1/2 inches (64 mm) wide maximum.
+At *pedestrian* at-grade rail crossings that cross tracks that are not subject to safety regulations at 49 CFR part 213, issued by the Federal Railroad Administration, flangeway gaps shall be 2½ inches (64 mm) wide maximum.

 ### R303 Alternate Pedestrian Access Routes